 Mingus is as challenging as any post-Blue Joni album, leaning heavily on the contributions of players more commonly associated with the likes of Weather Report.
-The album begins with an audio-verité snippet from a birthday party, and various Mingus “raps” are inserted as transitions throughout the album.
-They do provide some context, with his spirited conversation contrasting with the mostly low-key fusion jazz.
+The album begins with an audio-verité snippet from a birthday party, and various Mingus “raps” are inserted as transitions throughout the album (also transcribed verbatim throughout the packaging, alongside several of Joni’s paintings of the man).
+They do provide some context, his spirited conversation contrasting with the mostly low-key atmospheric jazz.

 “Dry Cleaner”, “The Wolf”, and some of the raps aside, Mingus is an easy album to listen to, but difficult to retain.
 While nothing will have you reaching for the skip button (or tone arm), it demands patience, and sometimes that’s not possible.